netsys-lab/panapi/doc/Implementation.md

 ```

 For clarity, the above example does not include typical error
 handling.
+Also, in this case, asynchronously accepting connections
-Also, the use of a channel to pass Connection objects is
+makes little sense and the use of a channel to pass Connection objects
-slight overkill in this case.
-A "proper" implementation in idiomatic
+is therefore slight overkill. "proper" implementation in idiomatic Go
-Go would rather look something like this:
+would rather look something like this:

 ```Go
 listener, err := Preconnection.Listen()